joergrieger/bvars/readme.md

 ## Overview

-bvar is a collection of R routines for estimating Linear and Nonlinear Bayesian Vector Autoregressive models in R.
+bvar is a collection of R routines for estimating Linear and Nonlinear Bayesian Vector Autoregressive models in R. The R code is based on the Matlab Code by Mumtaz (2012) and Koop and Koribilis (2009)

 Functionalities include: